AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/resources/common_patterns/authwit.md

 #### Checking if the current call is authenticated

-Based on the diagram earlier on this page lets take a look on how we can implement the `transfer` function such that it checks if the tokens are to be transferred `from` the caller or needs to be authenticated with an authentication witness.
+Based on the diagram earlier on this page let's take a look at how we can implement the `transfer` function such that it checks if the tokens are to be transferred `from` the caller or needs to be authenticated with an authentication witness.

 #include_code transfer /yarn-project/noir-contracts/src/contracts/token_contract/src/main.nr rust